ekkapotc/OBE/README.md

 # OBE
-Plot Bar Charts for Grade and Score Distibution with Python
+Plot Bar Charts for Grade and Score Distribution with Python